Jhonyel/Three-Trios-Overview/notes.md

     - four attack values, one for each direction (north, east, south, west)
         - attack values are hexadecimal integers [1, A]
 - placing phase
-    - a player can only play a card to a cell if the cell is not a hole and not occupied by a card
+    - a playerColor can only play a card to a cell if the cell is not a hole and not occupied by a card
         - when a card is placed on a card cell it is removed from the hand
 - attack phase
-    - let player A be the player that just placed a card, and player B be the other player
+    - let playerColor A be the playerColor that just placed a card, and playerColor B be the other playerColor
         - let placedCard be the just placed card
-        - the cards to battle are the cards adjacent to placedCard belonging to player B
+        - the cards to battle are the cards adjacent to placedCard belonging to playerColor B
             - cards diagonal to each other are not adjacent
         - battle
             - let enemyCard be the card placedCard battles